emma50/microservice-blog/README.md

-A mini microservice blog for learning purposes
+A mini microservice blog for learning purposes using docker for containerization, kubernetes to scale containers, kubernetes nginx as load balancer and skaffold to automate Local Kubernetes Development.